Can-ZHOU/Picture-Reference/README.md

    - Who submitted it.

 ### Pie and Donut Charts -- Overview: [Quick Link](https://can-zhou.github.io/CS3012/Pie_Chart_Sum.html)
 - The charts show the information of D3 sub-repos which have the top five star number.
+- The upper chart shows the value and underlayer shows the percentage.
 - This is a flowing chart.
   With this order:
     - Fork Count pie chart.